xnuelgavalda/Kaggle_Competitions/NLP_Disaster_Tweets/README.md

-# Project: University Student Admission PredicitonProject
+# Project: University Student Admission Prediciton Project
 > The goal of this project is to predict the admission of a student in an University taking into account the following points:

 > Dataset: https://www.kaggle.com/adityadeshpande23/admissionpredictioncsv